Dadangdut33/Electron-Steganography/README.md

 yarn make --arch=x64
 ```

-If error keeps popping out when trying to compile on linux, try to install the packages using `npm install` instead of `yarn install`.
+**If error keeps popping out when trying to compile on linux**, try to install the packages using `npm install` instead of `yarn install`.

 # Reporting Bugs/Feature Request